isomerpages/moe-marsilingpri/_curriculum/Programme for Active Learning.md

 developing confidence.</p>
 <p></p>
 <p>As a Marsilian, you will receive broad exposure and experiences through
-fun and varied activities in 4 domains.
+fun and varied activities in four domains.
 The modules facilitate holistic development of pupils in the five domains, that is, moral, cognitive, physical, social and aesthetics.
 It also provides varied avenues for Marsilians to develop social and emotional competencies.</p>